Nydia - Antique and Vintage Cameras

 1893

-This is a strut camera with pleated bellows taking double dark-slides, probably similar to the Adams Vesta.
+This is a strut camera with pleated bellows taking double dark-slides.
 The lens was an f8, 5 ½" Wray with Waterhouse or sliding stops.
 A pneumatically regulated shutter was fitted.
-Few references to this model exist and few could have been made.
+Few references to this model exist and few could have been made other than prototypes and examples.
 Later N&G advertisements state that emphasis was placed on the Universal range and they were unable to produce the Nydia.
 Only the quarter-plate size was listed.
+Drawings show a different strut arrangement to later models.

 1900